WanluLiuLab/yasim-sctcr/doc/src/tutorial/quickstart.md

 You should also know the basis of [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) and its [Python implementation](https://docs.python.org/3/library/re.html).
 ```

-Before simulation, you may download the reference data and simulated scRNA-Seq data from [Zenodo](https://doi.org/10.5281/zenodo.12155540), which contains the following files:
+Before simulation, you may download the pre-built reference and simulated scRNA-Seq data of Humans from [Zenodo](https://doi.org/10.5281/zenodo.12513698), which contains the following files:

 - `ens.trans_gene_map.tsv`, which is a Tab-Separated Value (TSV) whose first column is Ensembl transcript ID and second column is HGNC symbol of corresponding gene.
 - `ens.sel_genes.cdna.fa`, a FASTA of all selected transcripts that is considerably smaller than the original one.
 - `tcr_cache.json`, the generated TCR cache.
 User may not use this file.
 - `HU_0043_Blood_10x_sim.parquet`, the simulated scRNA-Seq count matrix.
+- `usage_bias.json`: V/J usage bias for TCR sequences from huARdb.
+- `cdr3_deletion_table.json`: CDR3 deletion table from huARdb.
+- `cdr3_isertion_table.json`: CDR3 insertion table from huARdb.

+Note that some JSON files may be minified (with `.min` part).
+No special actions are required for those files.

+Note that some files may be compressed using XZ Utils (with `.xz`) suffix.
+Decompress them before proceeding.

 ## Step 1.
 Generating Scaffold